German managers are all the rage these days, and two of the biggest names on the scene are Jurgen Klopp and Thomas Tuchel.

 Klopp had Dortmund in a top-four race when they next met Mainz in April 2010, but that didn't stop Tuchel and his mid-table side from walking away with the points.

-Even the soon-to-be famous defensive duo of Mats Hummels and Neven Subotic weren't enough to stop Mainz, who scraped a 1-0 win thank to a first-half goal from Real Madrid loanee Adam Szalai.
+Even the soon-to-be-famous defensive duo of Mats Hummels and Neven Subotic weren't enough to stop Mainz, who scraped a 1-0 win thanks to a first-half goal from Real Madrid loanee Adam Szalai.